Andrettin/Wyrmsun/readme.txt

 - Green Slimes now possess a new icon.
 - Derro Workers, Thugs, Executioners and Shadowguards now have new icons.
 - New icon for the Goblin Militia.
-- Elven swordsmen now the same sight range at day and night.
+- Elven swordsmen now have the same sight range at day and night.

 * User Interface
 - Replaced the main menu background with a new one made by Jinn.
+- Added a goblin victory background made by Jinn.
 - Overhauled the game's UI to make use of Godot's UI toolkit.

 -----------------------------------------------------------------------